How fight or flight affects marriage communication

 No matter if it is perceived or not, the threat disturbs our peace and creates a real emotion that gives us the message that we are about to lose something important to us, or that we are unsafe in some way.
 Understandably, we feel so threatened in relationships.
 Relationships present us with so much to lose.
-Fights can make us feel emotionally unsafe at times due to the possible costs.
+Fights can sometimes make us feel emotionally unsafe due to the possible costs.

 How do Perceived Threats cause Fight or Flight?

 Even though we do not face survival threats much anymore, we still have our instinct for fight or flight.
 Anytime we “perceive” a threat to the loss of anything we own, our identity, or our relationship, this instinct arises.
 Fight or flight is activated by our feelings.
 When we feel hurt or vulnerable, anger arises.
 Then negative reactions arise, such as: attacking, yelling, throwing things, slamming doors, or cursing.
 We fight to feel better or keep what is important to us.

 When we are “attacked” verbally (perceived threat) by someone else, we may “flee” by leaving the room or shutting down and becoming quiet.
 Any time a loved one or partner attempts to initiate a conversation about something that bothers them, we may have the urge to either flee or attack based on a possible perceived threat.
 This reaction arises to protect what is important to us!